petobens/dotfiles/vim/installation.md

 Note: we need to set the terminfo right for vim to work properly (i.e place xterm256-italic terminfo in both $HOME/.terminfo/x and /lib/terminfo/x directories).

+# Neovim
+Note for Alt to work on Neovim with need to set in Iterm to +Esc (in vim it must be set to Meta)